Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 The toolkit ***DOES NOT*** migrate:

-* External login information associated with each account (e.g., Google or Facebook logins)
+* External login information associated with each account (e.g., Google or Facebook logins).
 * User password hashes from the `CMS_User.UserPassword` column.

   After the migration, the corresponding `CMS_Member.MemberPassword` in the target Xperience by Kentico instance is `NULL`.
 This means that the migrated accounts **CANNOT** be used to sign in to the system under any circumstances.
 The account owners must first reset their password via ASP.NET Identity.